 On this day in 2000, Buddhist spiritual leader, the Dalai Lama visited Belfast and met with MP and fellow Nobel Peace prize laureate John Hume.
 Both Hume and the Dalai Lama were champions for peace.
 The city of Belfast played host to the spiritual leader for three days, who was attending the World Community for World Peace held in Belfast. … [Read more...] about October 19, 2000

-Archive for October, 2000
+Archives for October 2000

 Martin Sheen, the star of The West Wing, is a complicated, ebullient tangle of philosophy, Catholicism, politics, altruism, and homespun wisdom. ℘℘℘ It's a disconcerting sight: The leader of the free world is, uh, combing his eyelashes with a small mascara applicator...
 Okay, so it's the make-believe leader of the free world.
 And it's not such a far-fetched notion that … [Read more...] about The Acting President

 When I immigrated to this country I had no idea of the history of the Irish in America – indeed, I had the idea that only someone born and raised in Ireland could call themselves Irish.

 According to a survey conducted by the Combat Poverty Agency, Irish children are the third poorest in the European Union, with one in four living in poverty.
 They are worse off than children of the majority of E.U. countries, including the poorer countries Greece and Spain.
-Over two-thirds of all poor children come from out-of-workRead more..

 A collection of letters between Irish freedom fighter Michael Collins and his fiancée Kitty Kiernan was donated to the Irish government in July.
 The 305 letters provide insights into the softer, less well-known side of Collins.
 Peter Barry purchased the letters at a Dublin auction five years ago for £45,000.
 He stated that he did not think the collection would have remained … [Read more...] about News from Ireland: Collins’ Letters Donated to Irish State